jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 #### Dropout

 The dropout rate is typically from 20% to 50%.
-We should start from 20%.
-Monitor the accuracy gap again until the model is just slightly overfit.
+We should start with 20%.
+Monitor the accuracy gap again until the model is slightly overfitted.

 #### Other tuning

 * Sparsity
 * Activation functions

 Model parameters' sparsity reduces power consumption in particular for mobile devices, and the computation is easier to optimize.
 If needed, we may replace (or add) the regularizations with the L1 regularization.
 ReLU is the most popular activation function.
-For some deep learning competitions, people experiment more advance variants of ReLU to move the bar slightly higher.
-It also reduce dead nodes in some scenarios.
+For some deep learning competitions, people experiment more advanced variants of ReLU to move the bar slightly higher.
+It also reduces dead nodes in some scenarios.

 #### Advance tuning